-The number and type of macroinvertebrates is recorded annually in spring using in stream sweep sampling across the catchment.
+We record the number and type of macroinvertebrates annually in spring, using stream sweep sampling across the catchment.
 We use bait trapping to record the number of Southern Pygmy Perch.
+This work is helping us develop a comprehensive baseline dataset.